wsjk/Capstone_1/README.md

 </p>
 </details>

 <details>
 <summary><h1> Conclusions </h1></summary>
 <p>
 A Random Forest Classifier was developed to predict whether a movie will be a hit or a flop at the box office.
+After training the model and testing it on unseen data, the model's performance peaked with an accuracy score of 0.70.
+The model showed some promise for predicting hit movies when it predicted a probability greater than 0.85.

+Recommendations for future work:
+* training data should include more `flop`s as the data currently favors `hit`s
+* more exploration into `cast` and `crew` related features
+* find alternative approaches to handling categorical variables to avoid one-hot encoding

 </p>
 </details>